A summary of key information for the competition can be found below. Please refer to the full rules and regulations document for detailed guidance

 Competition kick-off: 10 December 2020

-• Series of webinars to present the competition and the sites (January and February 2021) More info coming soon
+• Series of webinars to present the competition and the sites (February and March 2021)

 Submission of the Final Project: By Thursday 27 May 2021 at 5pm Coordinated Universal Time (UTC)

 Analysis of the proposals and final selection by the juries (one jury for each site)